[Hotel Palazzo Failla]

 Salimah Rafa, 21, Tunisia, listed as IT expert but does not appear to be

-The beginning of the conference had been set for August 15th at Hotel Palazzo Failla, high on Modica Alta.
-There were sensitivities between the north and south of Italia/Sicilia and as there was a fair amount of capital floating around in pockets of Sicilia, still untapped, then Massimiliano Pace, of Donnalucata, Sicily, through company Impada, together with Giovanni Criscione, of Milano and Arturo Alecci, of Scicli, had got it into their heads to advertise, through journals and social media, a tech conference where expertise could meet capital.
+In a nutshell, there were sensitivities between the north and south of Italia and Sicilia and as there was a fair amount of capital ‘floating around in pockets’ in Sicilia, still untapped, then Massimiliano Pace of Donnalucata, Sicily, through company Impada, together with Giovanni Criscione, of Milano and Arturo Alecci of Scicli, had got it into their heads to advertise, through journals and social media, a tech conference where expertise could meet capital.

-Almost every start-up in Europe and beyond had applied and a few venture capital providers had sniffed about, fronting for other names.
-The idea was a goer if they could cut the participants to manageable levels.
+Almost every start-up in the field in Europe and beyond had applied and various venture capital providers had also been sniffing about, fronting for other names on the whole.
+The idea was a mover if they could cut the participants to manageable levels.

-Robyn Young [Innovative Technologies] knew Modica through travel and having had her Sicilian fling with Francesco Giavatto who waited at this particular hotel, he rented a stone-walled room he called la Cava even further up the hill on Corso Regina Margherite and to this he brought Robyn back, they’d often be seated on the broad steps before the boarded up chiesa di San Giovanni, looking out over the lights of the city below and admiring it all, in peace.
+Robyn knew Modica through travel and having had her Sicilian fling last year with Francesco Giavatto who waited at this particular hotel, she’d already described it to Tom, had drawn a rough map from memory.
+She’d described the two of them last year sitting near chiesa di San Giovanni, looking out over the lights of the city below and admiring it all.

-As this was summer and most Italians/Sicilians left town if they could for the seaside, there were generally rooms available, there were in this case and Tom could have one, Robyn would have one too until Francesco’s intentions became better known in her direction.
+As this was summer and most residents had long left town if they could for the seaside, there were generally rooms available in the hotel but Giuliana had advised them to take this room in the Cava.

-This city’s architecture, frankly, was living history, from the Chiaramonte influence to the gothic, to the Spanish to the Arabic.
-To even the most culturally dulled brain, the vibrancy of the past, the look of the whole area, meant it was a perfect place for a conference.
+Robyn went through her notes and gave him the potted version – this city’s architecture, frankly, was living history, from the Chiaramonte influence to the Gothic, to the Spanish to the Arabic.
+To even the most culturally dulled brain, she added, the vibrancy of the past, the look of the whole area, meant it was a perfect place for a conference.

-Regina Margherite could not be walked down too quickly, on account of the greasy black residue on the asphalt, plus the 1 in 4 drop but they eventually made it to the bottom, turned left at Palazzo Napolino and there they all were - seated al fresco on wooden chairs in the narrow Piazza, the night sky clear, the traffic having dissipated, stillness around except for the artists at the far end up on that platform, partially silhouetted by the glow of lights from the lower town.
+They eventually made it to the bottom, turned left at Palazzo Napolino and there they all were in front of them, the guests – seated al fresco on wooden chairs in the narrow Piazza, the night sky clear, the traffic having dissipated, stillness around except for the artists at the far end up on that platform, partially silhouetted by the glow of lights from the lower town.

-Francesco saw them, came through the crowd with a chair, with a young lady, also with a chair.
-They were in their best waiting and waitressing garb, of deep maroon, there were hugs, the chairs were offered, Francesco did the introductions in a whisper and they had to go and work.
+Francesco saw them both, came through the crowd with a chair, followed by Giuliana with a chair, both in best maroon waiting and waitressing garb, there were hugs, Francesco’s chair was offered to Robyn, smiles all round, Giuliana did the same for Tom.
+Then they had to disappear.

 ‘Isn’t this lovely,’ whispered Tom, Robyn smiled.

-Next thing they knew, the one they’d been introduced to as Giuliana appeared with a covered tray, covered presumably so other guests would not get ideas, she was beaming, she asked Robyn to pull the cloth back, there were two wines, unfortunately in plastic beakers but no matter and then came the almond impanatigghi and canoli but tastiest of all was Giuliana, thought Tom, as she smiled down with a slightly bemused look.
+Next thing they knew, Giuliana reappeared with a covered tray, covered presumably so other guests would not get ideas, she was beaming, she asked Robyn to pull the cloth back, there were two wines, unfortunately in plastic beakers but no matter and then came the almond impanatigghi and canoli but tastiest of all was Giuliana, thought Tom, as the eye contact had Robyn sighing.

-She left quickly and offered morsels to other patrons as well.
-The programme, which they’d now missed most of, had come to its climax, Signóre Pietro de Luca began Nessun Dorma and the whole of the hilltop fell silent, apart from Signóre de Luca of course, a heady moment no one there was going to forget in a hurry.
+The programme which they’d now missed most of had come to its climax, the tenor Signóre Pietro de Luca began Nessun Dorma and the whole of the hilltop fell silent, apart from Signóre de Luca of course, a heady moment no one there was going to forget in a hurry.
+Really, it was one of those moments in life, couldn’t be replicated, no point trying.

-The piece came to its crashing finale, rapturous applause erupted, Tom looked round at the standing multitude wildly expressing their appreciation then, at almost the same moment, behind him and above, he caught the grotesque sight of a woman falling from an upstairs window, Signóre Failla also saw it, three waiters, plus Giuliana were already heading in that direction.
+The piece came to its crashing finale, rapturous applause erupted, Tom looked round at the standing multitude behind them wildly expressing their appreciation then, at almost the same moment, above the crowd, he caught the grotesque sight of a woman falling from an upstairs window, Signóre Failla also saw it, three waiters plus Giuliana were already heading in that direction.

 Tasca had the theme of the conference clear in his head within ten minutes – Arturo Alecci explained what the whole conference was about, though Tasca had heard bits and pieces of course.